BozeBro/Knights-Tour-with-Python/README.md

 You can use RecDorff or ClassKnight independently of Online if you want to see the board in your terminal instead of online

 # Downloading the Application, (for non-programmers).
-For windows - Download knights_tour.exe, and save it
+For windows - Download zip file.
+Extract the file